PhilippeR17/scrimbapwdgen/README.md

 - Generation of 2 passwords according to length and character sets specifications
 - Possibility to copy each of the 2 generated passwords to clipboard

+## Further Developments

+Planning to change the toggle theme button to a toggle slider outside of the project main panel.